izyuumi/dynamo/docs/benchmarks/aiconfigurator_benchmark_guide.md

 # Check which configuration AIConfigurator recommended:
 # - Look for "Overall best system chosen: agg" or "Overall best system chosen: disagg" in the output
 # - Or check within $AICONF_DIR/aiconfigurator_result.json

+# IMPORTANT: Note the recommended concurrency level from the pareto CSV
+# This will be used in Step 5 for benchmarking
+cat $AICONF_DIR/disagg_pareto.csv | head -5  # or agg_pareto.csv if aggregated
+# Look at the 'concurrency' column in the top row(s) - this is the recommended operating point
+# Example: concurrency=64 with request_rate=13.0
 ```

 **Output**: AIConfigurator will analyze the configuration space and generate:
 - Performance predictions and Pareto frontier analysis
+- **Recommended concurrency level** (found in the pareto CSV file)
 - Kubernetes deployment YAML for the recommended configuration (aggregated or disaggregated)
 - Engine configuration files with optimized parameters